SidhantPuntambekar/SidhantPuntambekar/README.md

   - 🌱 I’m currently learning: Full stack development in TypeScript/JavaScript and R/Python data science
   - ⚡ Languages: C++, Java, Python, JavaScript, TypeScript, R, Matlab
   - ⚡ Fun fact: I am a second degree black belt in Tae Kwon Do and have been training since I was seven years old.
   - ♟️ Chess: I am an avid chess player on Chess.com.
+I also maintain a chess blog on my personal website.
 My favorite openings are the Ruy Lopez and the Najdorf Sicilian.

 <!--
 **SidhantPuntambekar/SidhantPuntambekar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.